-The thriving seagrass beds and mangroves are an important nursery site for conch and many species of reef fish.
+The thriving seagrass beds and mangroves are a vital nursery site for conch and many reef fish species.
 They are also foraging grounds for globally endangered juvenile Green Turtles.

 Lac Bay is also a designated Ramsar site, recognized as a uniquely valuable wetland with special protection.
-It is included in the Bonaire National Marine Park.
+In addition, it is included in the Bonaire National Marine Park.

 The small offshore island of Klein Bonaire is located approximately 750 m (2,500 ft) off the central west coast of Bonaire.
-It is a low coral-limestone island surrounded by fringing reefs that support extremely rich marine fauna.
+It is a low coral-limestone island surrounded by fringing reefs that support vibrant marine fauna.

-The total land area is approximately 600 ha (1,482 acres) and includes three saline ponds, five freshwater springs or wells and sandy beach areas.
+The total land area is approximately 600 ha (1,482 acres), including three saline ponds, five freshwater springs or wells, and sandy beach areas.

 Its sandy beaches are vital nesting areas for sea turtles, notably the critically endangered Hawksbill (Eretmochelys imbricate) and the endangered Loggerhead (Caretta caretta) turtles.

-While sparse shrubland and cacti dominate the island, the eradication of goats since the 1980s is allowing the recovery of the island’s vegetation.
-Klein Bonaire actually has some of the last remaining natural vegetation including Acacia, Prosopis, Capparis, Haematoxylon, Lantana and Croton species.
+While sparse shrubland and cacti dominate the island, the eradication of goats since the 1980s allows the island's vegetation to recover.
+As a result, Klein Bonaire has some of the last remaining natural vegetation, including Acacia, Prosopis, Capparis, Haematoxylon, Lantana, and Croton species.

-The island also harbors the only major population of West-Indian Satinwood (Zanthoxylum flavum), which is listed as vulnerable in the IUCN Red List of Threatened Species.
+The island also harbors the only significant population of West-Indian Satinwood (Zanthoxylum flavum), which is listed as vulnerable in the IUCN Red List of Threatened Species.

-The island is uninhabited but people visit the island daily.
-Klein Bonaire and its surrounding reefs are protected within the Bonaire National Marine Park and have been designated as a wetland of international importance.
+The island is uninhabited, but people visit the island daily.
+Klein Bonaire and its surrounding reefs are protected within the Bonaire National Marine Park and designated as a wetland of international importance.

 Birdlife International has designated Klein Bonaire as an Important Bird Area for Bonaire.
-The island is a stop-over point for countless species of migratory wetland birds, and an important breeding site for terns, notably regionally important Least Terns (Sterna antillarum).
+The island is a stopover point for countless species of migratory wetland birds and an important breeding site for terns, notably regionally significant Least Terns (Sterna antillarum).

 Klein Bonaire is also significant for the restricted-range species Caribbean Elaenia (Elaenia martinica) and the Northern South America biome species Bare-eyed Pigeon (Patagioenas corensis).